thonkpad/bookscrapper/README.md

 * Generate API keys with `uv run python -c "import secrets; print('API_KEY_1:', secrets.token_urlsafe(32)); print('API_KEY_2:', secrets.token_urlsafe(32))"`
 and save them to your .env file

+* Redis/Valkey must be installed for the scheduler to function.

 * The app expects a `MONGO_URL` and `REDIS_URL` environment variable for the database and schedulers respectively.